Sudan: Warring Parties Execute Detainees, Mutilate Bodies

 Mutilation of Bodies by the SAF

-Human Rights Watch has documented five cases of SAF soldiers mutilating bodies of apparent RSF fighters since January, including one case in which they are mocking severed heads.
+Human Rights Watch has documented three cases of SAF soldiers mutilating bodies of apparent RSF fighters since January, including one case in which they are mocking severed heads.

 Four videos of one incident show the SAF soldiers setting alight bodies after possibly executing them.
 Human Rights Watch could not independently verify the location.